qkfang/azure-ai-lab/docs/02-Azure-AI-Services/3-Vision.md

 title: "Vision"
 ---

 Leveraging GPT-4o's vision capabilities for accurate analysis and verification of product photos.
-Reduces processing time but also ensures consistency and reliability in decision-making, ultimately enhancing the customer experience​

-There is a `Vision` page (`apps\web\pages\vision\Vision.tsx`) on chatbot.
+There is a `Vision` page located here (`apps\web\pages\vision\Vision.tsx`) on the website.
 The page has an image upload button to select a local image file, and a button to invoke AI Service and retrieve vision response.

+1- Navigate to the page via `Explorer` and click the file to open it in the editor.

-Open above page in `VS Code` and replace the whole file with below code.
+2- Replace all text in the file with below code.

 ```